atanashristov/study-vue/nuxt-3-mastery/portfolio/content/blog/2018/swagger-get-command-example.md

 [Swagger](https://swagger.io/){:target="_blank"} is a framework and set of tools that use the [OpenAPI Specification (OAS)](https://www.openapis.org/){:target="_blank"} for describing, producing, consuming, and visualizing REST-ful web services.

 Swagger uses _YAML_ as language to define the API contracts.
-Some basic YAML syntax I covered in a previous [blog post](./yaml-basic-syntax/).
+Some basic YAML syntax I covered in another [YAML blog post](/blog/2018/yaml-basic-syntax){:target="_blank"}.

 In this example the GET API command is a part of a _Product Catalog API_ with the following top-level information: